Revolutionary France had a Black general.

 Italian enemies captured Dumas the year Napoleon seized power, and he languished in a drafty dungeon.
 And Napoleon’s government was slow to work for his release, probably because of the two generals’ old rivalry.
 When Dumas finally gained his freedom in 1801, his health was broken.
 And Napoleon never restored his military career.
 In fact, the emperor soon reversed the Revolutionary government’s egalitarian race laws, ending the freedom that had made Dumas’ career possible.

 Napoleon’s empire didn’t even pay Dumas his pension or back pay.
-The black general died of stomach cancer in 1806, at age forty-three, leaving his wife and two children poverty-stricken.
-But his legacy lives on.
-If the name sounds familiar, it’s because the general’s son was Alexandre Dumas, author of The Three Musketeers and The Count of Monte Cristo.
+The Black general died of stomach cancer in 1806, at age forty-three.
+That left his wife and two children poverty-stricken.
+But General Dumas’ legacy lives on.
+If the name sounds familiar, it’s because his son was Alexandre Dumas, author of The Three Musketeers and The Count of Monte Cristo.
 Much of author Dumas’ writing features adventure inspired by his father’s life.

 For a fun biography, check out The Black Count: Glory, Revolution, Betrayal, and the Real Count of Monte Cristo, by Tom Reiss — winner of the Pulitzer Prize.

 © 2022 by David W. Tollen.
 All rights reserved.